Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of

 The two terms on the right side of Eq.~(\ref{energy_electrons}), which are proportional to $V_w$, describe the extraction of electron thermal energy by whistler waves and the heating of electrons associated with whistler scattering.
 The energy extraction term is proportional to the local temperature gradient and is negative for waves propagating down the gradient, corresponding to energy extraction from the gradient by whistlers.
 The dimensionless coefficient $\alpha_{10}$ leading the extraction term is only nonzero when the whistler scattering rate $\nu_w$ depends on the electron energy.
 For a scattering rate that has the powerlaw dependence, $\nu_w\propto v^\gamma$ with $\gamma > 0$, $\alpha_{10}$ is proportional to $\gamma$ in the limit of both strong and weak classical scattering.
 The powerlaw form for the energy dependence of $\nu_w$ results from a quasilinear model in which electrons with higher energies resonate with longer wavelength modes (see Eq.~\ref{whistler}) and longer wavelength modes have larger amplitudes in a system undergoing an energy cascade \citep{Lee82,Schlickeiser89,Schlickeiser98}.
 Further discussion of the appropriate value for $\gamma$ is presented in Sec.~\ref{derivation}.
 The term proportional to $F_w$ in Eq.~(\ref{energy_electrons}) arises from the drag force between the whistlers and electrons and is given by

 It is positive and drives electron heating.
-As discussed further below, the balance between energy extraction from the temperature gradients and heating from whistlers dragging on electrons describes both the onset of whistler wave growth in a medium with classical collisions and the saturation of the whistler wave energy.
+It is a consequence of the linear resonant damping of whistlers, which heats the electrons.
+This is discussed further in the context of the equation for the growth of whistlers by the ambient heat flux below.
+The balance between energy extraction from the temperature gradient and from the damping of whistlers by electrons that describes both the onset of whistler wave growth in a medium with classical collisions and the saturation of the whistler wave energy.

 An evolution equation for the whistler wave energy $\varepsilon_w$ is required to close Eq.~(\ref{energy_electrons}).
 The equation for $\varepsilon_w$ includes advection both by the plasma fluid with velocity $U$ and by the whistlers with velocity $V_w \sim v_{te}/\beta_e$ as well as drive and loss contributions associated with the extraction and heating terms on the right side of Eq.~(\ref{energy_electrons}).
 Balancing the energy gain of the whistlers with the energy loss from electrons yields the evolution equation